Christopher Oconnor

 Hello!

-While economic growth makes economic development possible, there is no guarantee that it will lead to welfare improvements of the most fragile groups in society, including marginalized groups and those living in rural agricultural areas of developing countries.
-With frictions in the market often generated by institutional barriers and self re-enforced behaviors, the role of policies and programs is important in correcting this market failure.
-This is the motivation that drives my work.
-My research portfolio tackles this issue utilizing both microdata and experimental data collected in the lab.
+While economic growth makes development possible, there is no guarantee that it will improve the welfare of the most fragile groups in society, including marginalized populations and those living in rural agricultural areas of developing countries.
+With market frictions often arising from institutional barriers and self-reinforcing behaviors, policies and programs play a crucial role in addressing these failures.
+This motivation drives my work, which uses both microdata and experimental data collected in the lab to understand how different contexts and interventions influence outcomes across diverse groups.

-I have a PhD and MA in Economics from The University of Alabama, a MSc in Economics from the University of the West Indies, and a BSc in Economics and Statistics from the University of the West Indies (Mona).
-Before beginning my PhD, I was a Policy Analyst/Economist in poverty and inequality at the Planning Institute of Jamaica.
-In my spare time I like to explore new places and take pictures of nature.
+I have a PhD and MA in Economics from The University of Alabama, an MSc in Economics from the University of the West Indies, and a BSc in Economics and Statistics from the University of the West Indies (Mona).
+Before beginning my PhD, I worked as a Policy Analyst/Economist in poverty and inequality at the Planning Institute of Jamaica.
+In my spare time, I enjoy exploring new places and photographing of nature.

 Research